 Admitted in both England and Wales and Ireland, Patrick has also represented clients in EU and UK judicial review proceedings regarding both competition cases and legislation of broader application.
 In this context, he has pleaded a number of cases before the EU Courts.

-He is ranked in Chambers UK 2020 for Competition Law where clients describe him as “articulate, clear and very responsive.”
+Most recently, he has been ranked in Chambers UK 2021 for Competition Law.
+In the 2020 edition, clients describe Patrick as “articulate, clear and very responsive.”
 In the 2019 edition, clients also praised his “strong knowledge and down-to-earth style, which make the negotiations as painless as they can be.”
 He is also recommended in The Legal 500 UK 2017 for EU and Competition, where he is “praised for his ‘mastery of the substantive competition laws,’ ‘fantastic client-oriented manner,’ ‘fresh approach,’ and ‘down-to-earth style.’”
 Patrick was also recognized by Law360 in 2017 as one of just five “Rising Stars” in the Antitrust/Competition category.

 Recent representative matters include:

 - Arvelle Therapeutics, a Swiss-based biopharmaceutical company, on its sale to Angelini Pharma for a total cash consideration of up to US$960 million.

 - Summit Partners on its €50 million investment in Solactive AG, a technology-enabled provider of indices and index solutions to the global financial services industry.

 - TowerBrook Capital Partners in its sale of and re-investment in Independent Clinical Services Group to Onex Corporation.

 - ACPS Automotive, a technology and market leader in towbars/hitches for cars, SUVs, and vans, on the completion of its financial restructuring.

 - TowerBrook Capital Partners on the acquisition of the Azzurri Group.

 - Summit Partners on its investment in Appway.